austencloud/tka-desktop/docs/TODO/phase1_technical_debt_elimination/03_v1_code_cleanup.md

 ### **❌ Don't Do This:**

 - Remove comments that explain **why** something is done a certain way
-- Delete functional code that happens to mention V1
+- Delete functional code that happens to mention Legacy
 - Change variable names that work fine (unless they're confusing)

 ### **✅ Do This:**

-- Remove references to **V1 implementation approaches**
+- Remove references to **Legacy implementation approaches**
-- Clean up **V1-style documentation**
+- Clean up **Legacy-style documentation**
-- Replace **V1 compatibility paths** with standard implementations
+- Replace **Legacy compatibility paths** with standard implementations
 - Update **TODO comments** to be actionable or remove them

 ---

 ## **Next Step**

-After completing V1 cleanup, proceed to: [Task 1.3: Complete Auto-Injection Implementation](04_di_container_enhancement.md)
+After completing Legacy cleanup, proceed to: [Task 1.3: Complete Auto-Injection Implementation](04_di_container_enhancement.md)